Chef Rush gives a complete rundown on how to perfect performing standing incline and sitting concentration curls.

 In part one of Chef Rush’s World’s Biggest Arms Ultimate Workout, Rush detailed exactly how to utilize trisets to help blast your arms and take them to the next level.
 In the second part of this training mini-series, Rush moves onto the next two exercises in his arm day workout plan: standing incline concentration curls and sitting concentration curls.

-The goal behind concentration curls in general is to provide enough support to your arm so that you only have to focus on the movement of curling your bicep.
+The goal behind bicep curl variations in general is to provide enough support to your arm so that you only have to focus on the movement of curling your bicep.
 Chef Rush explains in full detail with our video above but we also break it down for you below.

 Standing Incline Concentration Curls

 While you can do standing concentration curls without a bench, Chef Rush prefers to use the bench in order to give even more support for the movement.
 He first finds the correct incline setting on the bench to find the best support for the movement – but without making the curl too easy to perform.

 At this point, using the bench as support, you simply perform the movement by curling the dumbbell up from your elbow joint and squeezing your bicep.
 The key concept here is to look at your elbow like a hinge with the forearm being the only moving part of your arm. when your bicep is at the maximum contraction, squeezer for a second and then reverse the movement.

 Chef Rush points out that there are two key elements to this exercise.
 One is to focus on the hinge-like movement.
 The second is to perform the movement slowly.
 The fast your perform the movement the more momentum your utilizing.
 This not only can lead to injury but also puts less stress on the muscle and thus leads to less growth.